Anyone can be a community solar subscriber if there’s a solar farm with availability in your utility area.

 saved by subscribers on electricity costs

-Kilowatt-hours of clean energy generated
+Kilowatt-hours of clean energy allocated

-Metric Tons CO2 prevented
+Metric Tons CO2 prevented by community solar farms

 In 2016, Neighborhood Sun set out to disrupt the broken utility industry that profits off pollution while distributing the health and financial costs to the customers it supposedly serves.
 Instead, Neighborhood Sun leverages collective action, empowering communities through access to clean, affordable energy, one individual or business at a time.
 Learn more about our corporate values and explore a breakdown of our B Corp Score to better understand how we use business as a force for good.